Pshy0/pshy_merge/README.md

 - [x] Anticheat should ignore and warn on `pshy.perms_cheats_enabled == true`.
 - [x] Anticheat: ignore clicks within the timer, and record into stats.
 - [x] Print "command executed" when a command doesnt return anything.
-- [~] Make an `!anticheat` command to enable anticheats for a player (disable features by default, otherwise it's too laggy :c).
 - [x] Huge anticheat improvements for anti-bots, leve revelation, and state-forcing revelations.

 For v0.4: